In page navigation

 That strategy helped the company double in value between 2016 and 2020.
 Despite a regular dose of negative publicity thanks to its founder, who often wades into debates over things like the minimum wage and Brexit referendum, and argues with his own shareholders about how he runs the business.

 The pandemic, however, threw a spanner in the works.
 The company posted its first annual loss since 1984 and took on hundreds of millions in debt to keep the lights on.
 The total figure stood at over £1bn by the time lockdowns began to ease.

-If it bounces back from the coronavirus lockdowns in the same way it did from the financial crisis a decade ago, then it might be a good time to buy.
-But the two situations aren’t exactly the same, not least because Wetherspoons has had to take on so much more debt this time around.
+If it bounces back from the coronavirus lockdowns in the same way it did from the financial crisis a decade ago, then it might be a good time to invest.
+But the two situations aren’t exactly the same, not least because Wetherspoon has had to take on so much more debt this time around.